jgillman/alfred-adium-controls/README.md

 	away                    ::  Set status to "Away"
-	away l                  ::  Set status to "lunch" and start screensaver away m                  ::  Set status to "meeting" and start screensaver away b                  ::  Set status to "brb" and start screensaver away my custom message  ::  Set status to "my custom message" and start screensaver
+	away l                  ::  Set status to "lunch" and start screensaver away m                  ::  Set status to "meeting" and start screensaver away p                  ::  Set status to "on the phone" and start screen saver away d                  ::  Set status to "do no disturb" and start screen saver away b                  ::  Set status to "brb" and start screensaver away i                  ::  Set status to invisible away my custom message  ::  Set status to "my custom message" and start screensaver